- Oops!Something went wrong.Please try again later.

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-In the case of Old Republic International, it has a TSR of 72% for the last 5 years.
-That exceeds its share price return that we previously mentioned.
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for Old Republic International the TSR over the last year was 62%, which is better than the share price return mentioned above.
 This is largely a result of its dividend payments!